nolanos/laravel-doctrine-factory/README.md

 ## Design Philosophy

+### No Documentation Necessary

 The goal of this package is to provide a drop-in replacement for Laravel's default factories that works with Doctrine entities.
-It should mirror the existing API so closely that you could read the Laravel documentation and use this package.s
+It should mirror the existing API so closely that you could read the Laravel documentation and use this package without any additional documentation (beyond setup).

+### Explained Overrides

+Quite a few methods are overridden by this package to make Factories work with Doctrine entities.
+The doc blocks of all overridden methods will be explained next to the `@override` tag.

 # Development